Minos: Glaucus

 Glaucus was playing with a ball or mouse and suddenly disappeared one day.
 The Curetes told the Cretans, "A marvelous creature has been born amongst you: whoever finds the true likeness of this creature will also find the child."

-Polyidus of Argos observed the similarity of a newborn calf in Minos' herd, colored white and red and black, to the ripening of the fruit of the bramble plant, and so Minos sent him to find Glaucus.
+Three times a day, the calf changed color from white to red to black.
+Polyidus of Argos observed the similarity to the ripening of the fruit of the mulberry plant, and Minos sent him to find Glaucus.

-Searching for the boy, Polyidus saw an owl driving bees away from a wine cellar in Minos' palace.
+Searching for the boy, Polyidus saw an owl driving bees away from a wine cellar in Minos's palace.
 Inside the wine cellar was a cask of honey, with Glaucus dead inside.
 Minos demanded Glaucus be brought back to life, though Polyidus objected.
-Minos shut Polyidus up in the wine cellar with a sword.
-When a snake appeared nearby, Polyidus killed it with the sword.
+Minos ordered Polyidus to be entombed with the body.
+When a snake appeared nearby, Polyidus killed it immediately.
 Another snake came for the first, and after seeing its mate dead, the second serpent left and brought back an herb, bringing the first snake back to life.
 Following this example, Polyidus used the same herb to resurrect Glaucus.

 Minos refused to let Polyidus leave Crete until he taught Glaucus the art of divination.
 Polyidus did so, but then, at the last moment before leaving, he asked Glaucus to spit in his mouth.
 Glaucus did so and forgot everything he had been taught.

 Poseidon, Daedalus and Pasiphaë

 Minos justified his accession as king and prayed to Poseidon for a sign.
 Poseidon sent a giant white bull out of the sea.
 Minos was committed to sacrificing the bull to Poseidon but then decided to substitute a different bull.
-Poseidon cursed Pasiphaë, Minos' wife, in rage, with a mad passion for the bull.
+Poseidon cursed Pasiphaë, Minos's wife, in rage, with a mad passion for the bull.
 Daedalus built her a wooden cow, which she hid inside.
 The bull mated with the wooden cow, and Pasiphaë was impregnated by the bull, giving birth to a horrible monster, again named Asterius, the Minotaur, half-man half bull.
 Daedalus then built a complicated "chamber that with its tangled windings perplexed the outward way" called the Labyrinth, and Minos put the Minotaur in it.
 To make sure no one would ever know the secret of who the Minotaur was and how to get out of the Labyrinth (Daedalus knew both of these things), Minos imprisoned Daedalus and his son, Icarus, along with the monster.
-Daedalus and Icarus flew away on wings Daedalus invented, but Icarus' wings melted because he flew too close to the sun.
+Daedalus and Icarus flew away on wings Daedalus invented, but Icarus's wings melted because he flew too close to the sun.
 Icarus fell into the sea and drowned.